 Not that lady riders were supposed to go at speed, even in a specially designed cycling outfit.
 Although it was a very popular practice, lots of articles were written deploring women who showed effort when riding, getting red in the face or even sweaty.
 The idea, many suggested, was to look as elegant as possible, remaining upright with good comportment, unflustered, well dressed and perfectly coiffed.
 Even many magazines and campaigning bodies which promoted women cyclists advised this.
 This was similar to advice to Suffragists to remain unimpeachably neat and well-groomed in order to deflect criticism, on the basis that if you looked like a perfect lady you couldn’t possible be doing anything unladylike.

 The story behind the inventions are fantastic.
-In Bikes and Bloomers, Kat doesn’t just reconstruct the clothes, she delves I to the story of the inventor.
+In Bikes and Bloomers, Kat doesn’t just reconstruct the clothes, she delves into the story of the inventor.
 Some are well documented.
 Alice Bygrave was from Brixton and first sold her patent to the Jaegar company before took her invention to America and selling it for $5000.
-Even more interesting, perhaps, is the story of her sister-in-law, Rosine xx who was a professional racer earning a living wage in the velocodrome.
+Even more interesting, perhaps, is the story of her sister-in-law, Rosine, who was a professional racer earning a living wage in the velodrome.
 Rosine modelled Alice’s skirt in publicity photos.
 Interesting too is the life of Suffragist and women’s rights campaigner Henrietta Muller.
 Both of their inventions were effective, too.
 However, Kat also tells the story in Bikes and Bloomers of several other inventions that may never have been realised, were less effective or whose inventors were harder to trace in order to tell the fuller story.